aosmanski/Genome_Cookbook/docs/Cookware/Installation.rst

-Software requirements and Download locaitons
+Software requirements and download locaitons
 ===============================
 Installation instructions are provided at each link.
 If running on mac, you will need xcode installed first.